Steroids, also called corticosteroids, are anti-inflammatory medicines used to treat a range of conditions.

 Steroids do not tend to cause significant side effects if they're taken for a short time or at a low dose.

-But sometimes they can cause unpleasant side effects, such as an increased appetite, mood changes and difficulty sleeping.
+But sometimes they can cause unpleasant side effects, such as an increased appetite, mood changes and difficulty sleeping (insomnia).
 This is most common with steroid tablets.

 The side effects will usually pass once you finish the treatment, but do not stop taking your medicine without speaking to your doctor.
-Stopping a prescribed course of medicine can cause further unpleasant side effects (withdrawal symptoms).
+Your doctor will advise you on how to gradually reduce your dose if necessary.
+Stopping a prescribed course of medicine suddenly can cause further unpleasant side effects (withdrawal symptoms).

 Uses for steroids